zacanger/niddesa/text/generated-translations/cullaniddesa/06-sinhala-amazon.md

 This is the victim of that Brahman.
 The imposition is the law.

 [APZ 9.3] (#apz9 .3) {#apz9 .3.ref .apz} "Who has no shock?”
 Cravings,
-This is the shock, the vision shock, the dimensional shock, the clesy shock, the karma shock Whoever does not receive, and not academic, or not, first of all Is it possible to be born, and to constipation, and to burn with a fire called wisdom Ready.
+This is the shock, the vision shock, the dimensional shock, the clesy shock, the kamma shock Whoever does not receive, and not academic, or not, first of all Is it possible to be born, and to constipation, and to burn with a fire called wisdom Ready.
 “Whoever knows the two extremes”